Patent Eligibility vs. Patentability

 Business methods patents are nothing new.
 They've been allowed in the United States since 1988.
 You'll note, however, that the Alice Corp. decision has changed the landscape here, too.
 A business methods patent is possible if the result is concrete, useful, and produces a tangible result.
 It must demonstrate real-world value.
 Something that's merely a concept or needs more study will not be granted a patent.

 If you need help with patent eligibility vs. patentability, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.